 Direct democracy or pure democracy refers to direct participation of citizens in governmental decision-making.

-It stands in contrast to indirect or representative democracy, where the citizens participate only indirectly.
+It stands in contrast to representative or indirect democracy, where the citizens participate only indirectly.

 Direct democracy examples include referenda, popular assembly, popular recall, and any other initiative in which citizens vote directly on issues instead of representatives.

 The most commonly cited real-life example of a limited but still direct democracy is the assembly democracy that existed in ancient Greek city-states.